daudmabena/vStandard/README.md

 Standard vanilla WordPess theme to be used with any new wordpress project

-This theme currently has 2 options available -
+This theme currently has these options available -

 * Custom Header
 * Custom Background